 What are your thoughts?
 Leave a comment and let us know.

-Tags: affordable assisted living, Assisted Living Communities, BMA Blog, Cambridge University, couch potatoes, exercise, Frontiers of Aging Neuroscience, Illinois Department of Healthcare and Family Services, Illinois Department of Public Health, International Journal of Epidemiology, Karolinska Institute of Sweden, London School of Hygiene & Tropical Medicine, older adults, Rick Banas, ScienceDaily, Seniors, supportive living, University of Illinois
+Tags: affordable assisted living, Assisted Living Communities, Cambridge University, couch potatoes, exercise, Frontiers of Aging Neuroscience, Gardant Blog, Illinois Department of Healthcare and Family Services, Illinois Department of Public Health, International Journal of Epidemiology, Karolinska Institute of Sweden, London School of Hygiene & Tropical Medicine, older adults, Rick Banas, ScienceDaily, Seniors, supportive living, University of Illinois